LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 Often it is a problematic for player groups to play in boss areas (kill and loot steal, boss farming, malicious pvp).
 The correct game mechanism to prevent such annoyances is **not to create phased areas **but rather either to increase boss respawn rates or restrict access by other believable means (doors with keys, restrictions on limited parties allowed to enter).

-Current **technology** seems to pivot around dual-contouring voxel engine with a bunch of pre-made 3D modeled "blocks” to add a little flavor, QuadTrees, LODs and dynamic mesh generation.
+Current **technology**  pivots around dual-contouring voxel engines with procedurally generated 3D  "blocks” to model LODed terrains using  sparse voxel octrees, and dynamic mesh generation or quad tree ray tracing.
 The major issue is when there are leaks in data (texture) streaming content from HDD into memory, this is the real bottleneck a  good engine has to solve to scale the content.
 A lot of effort is needed involving all areas, graphics, terrains, physics, floating-point precision handling, persistence, networking, sound, collision detection.
 Therefore not many commercial game makers venture into truly seamless open worlds and therefore it can be a strength explorable by open source engines.
 Scenery tiles are paged (loaded/unloaded) in a separate thread to minimize the frame rate hit when you need to load new areas.

 [OpenSceneGraph](http://www.openscenegraph.com/) and [VulkanSceneGraph](http://www.openscenegraph.com/index.php/8-news/232-vulkan-vkscenegraph-project) is open source, real-time graphics middle-ware that uses the scene graph approach to represent 3D worlds as a graph of nodes that logical and spatially groups subgraphs for behavior and high performance.